 Gather the leaves so that you have 2tbsp of chopped fresh leaves available to add to 5 cups of cooked beans.
 It is important to add in the last 15 minutes of cooking.
 The leaves can be dried, but fresh are better.

 Note: In significant quantities, Epazote is poisonous.
 While it is safe to use as a culinary herb in small quantities, overuse can cause deafness, vertigo, paralysis, incontinence, sweating, jaundice, and even death.
-It is to be avoided by pregnant women and small children.
+It should be avoided by pregnant women and small children.